Spanish American wars of independence: Last royalist bastions, 1825–1833

 The Spanish coastal fortifications in Veracruz, Callao and Chiloé were the footholds that resisted until 1825–1826.
 In the following decade, royalist guerrillas continued to operate in several countries and Spain launched a few attempts to retake parts of the Spanish American mainland.
 In 1827 Colonel José Arizabalo started an irregular war with Venezuelan guerrillas, and Brigadier Isidro Barradas led the last attempt with regular troops to reconquer Mexico in 1829.
-The Pincheira brothers moved to Patagonia and remained there as multiethnic royalist outlaws gang until defeated in 1832.
+The Pincheira brothers moved to Patagonia and remained there as a multiethnic royalist outlaws gang until defeated in 1832.
 But efforts like these did not reverse the new political situation.

 The increasing irrelevance of the Holy Alliance after 1825 and the fall of the Bourbon dynasty in France in 1830 during the July Revolution eliminated the principal support of Ferdinand VII in Europe, but it was not until the king's death in 1833 that Spain finally abandoned all plans of military reconquest, and in 1836 its government went so far as to renounce sovereignty over all of continental America.
 During the course of the 19th century, Spain would recognize each of the new states.
 Only Cuba, Puerto Rico, the Spanish Virgin Islands and, briefly, Santo Domingo remained under Spanish rule, until the Spanish–American War in 1898.